Introduction

 Figure 2.
 Proportion of plant forms represented by the medicinal plants identified.

-The diseases reported to be cured by the medicinal plants identified in the study varied widely but were grouped into 14 categories including use in treatment of a number of livestock diseases (Fig 3).
+The diseases reported to be cured by the medicinal plants identified in the study varied widely but were grouped into 14 categories including use in treatment of a number of livestock diseases (Figure 3).
 Ninety percent of the diseases cured are those that affect humans and about ten percent for livestock diseases.
-Most of the human diseases cured using the plants, fell into the categories of digestive or peptic; respiratory, vector-borne; and reproductive ailments (Fig 3).
+Most of the human diseases cured using the plants, fell into the categories of digestive or peptic; respiratory, vector-borne; and reproductive ailments (Figure 3).
 Furthermore, these ‘cures’ are applicable for both genders and almost all age groups except in 17% and 7% of the cases where the ‘cures’ are applicable to adults and elderly people only, respectively.

 Figure 3.
 Overall distribution of categories of disease claimed to be cured using medicinal plants identified.

-In preparing the ‘cures’ from the plants, the local people mainly use leaves, roots and barks, but in a few plants, the ‘cures’ are derived from flowers, fruits and young shoots (Fig 4).
+In preparing the ‘cures’ from the plants, the local people mainly use leaves, roots and barks, but in a few plants, the ‘cures’ are derived from flowers, fruits and young shoots (Figure 4).
 Additionally, since many of the plants are used for curing digestive or peptic, respiratory or vector-borne ailments, the majority of them are administered orally.

 Figure 4.
 Percentage instances of use of the various parts of the medicinal plants identified.